cryptopunksnotdead/cryptopunks/awesome-ordinalpunks/README.md

 >
 >>  This repo was advertised and linked on the [ordinal punks] website from day 1.
 >
 > [...]
-I think there’s lots of better derivs honestly,
+I think there's lots of better derivs honestly,
 > I was just pointing out that many of the traits used in ordinal punks are directly taken from mutant punks.
 >
 >> Anyone got a link to mutant punks?
 Asking for a friend.